programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 # Next Steps

-Once you understand the main functions and the data unpacking code in the notebooks, feel free to run the cells in sequence or "Run All" and watch the pictures roll in.
-You are welcome to adapt these scripts and functions for your own research questions.
+Once you understand the main functions and the data unpacking code in the notebooks, feel free to run the cells in sequence or "Run All" and watch the picture pages roll in.
+You are encouraged to adapt these scripts and functions for your own research questions.

-In a future lesson, I hope to discuss how to make the Internet Archive downloading process [concurrent](https://docs.python.org/3/library/concurrent.futures.html) by launching serveral "workers" to make multiple page requests at once.
-This is possible because the work performed on each page does not depend on the results from other pages.

-In that lesson, I also hope to discuss how to use retrained convolutional neural nets to filter out pages that do not, in fact, contain picture regions.
-A second-stage deep learning model can then be applied to localize pictures in those pages that are not discarded by the filter.
+In a future lesson, I hope to explain how to use machine learning to extract the illustrated regions from downloaded pages and then visualize and cluster the results.